 Pavel P. Kuksa, PhD

-Pathology and Laboratory Medicine, University of Pennsylvania School of Medicine.
+Pathology and Laboratory Medicine, University of Pennsylvania School of Medicine and an associate fellow in the Institute for Biomedical Informatics at the University of Pennsylvania.
 Previously, I was a postdoctoral scientist at NEC Laboratories America, Inc.

 in the Machine Learning department.